edmondburnett/MIStagesDIY/README.md

 ![2x MI stages](stages.jpg)

 Forked from [forestcaver/MIStagesStuff](https://github.com/forestcaver/MIStagesStuff) and updated with code fixes and improved/expanded instructions.
-The goal was to fill in the details from my own experience with building sevarl of these, to make the process clearer and remove some of the guesswork.
+The goal was to fill in the details from my own experience with building several of these, to make the process clearer and remove some of the guesswork.